EvgenyDyshlyuk/Deep_Learning_Face_Detection_Embeddings_Clustering/Environment/.ipynb_checkpoints/README-checkpoint.txt

 If you are using conda:

-you can use spec-file.txt to install a working environment by placing the file in the working directory and running (conda create --name myenv --file spec-file.txt) myenv needs to be changed to prefered name for this environment.
+You can use spec-file.txt to install a working environment by placing the file in the working directory and running: conda create --name myenv --file spec-file.txt
+"myenv" needs to be changed to prefered name for this new environment.

-The file was created by (conda list --explicit > spec-file.txt).
+The file was created by running: conda list --explicit > spec-file.txt
 Notes: The file is saved in the working directory.
 Make sure that the txt file is saved as utf-8 (an option if you go to save-as in a notepad), otherwize conda might fail to install new environment from this file.